aabhasp6UCL/aabhasp6UCL/README.md

 **Multi-Factor Alpha Signal Detector & Backtesting Engine** A quantitative trading project combining financial features, gradient-descent regression, signal generation, position sizing, transaction costs, and portfolio performance analysis.

-**Limit Order Book & Matching Engine**
-A C++ market microstructure engine implementing an order book, price-time priority, order matching, and trade execution, eventually creating an order-flow and market-event simulation framework.
-Building towards a research question : "Can short-term order-flow and limit-order-book microstructure features be used to predict the direction and magnitude of near_term price movements"

 **Monte Carlo Option Pricing Engine**
 A python project exploring Monte Carlo methods for derivative pricing, with a focus on numerical methods, convergence, and quantitative finance applications by analysing a self-constructed options impleid volatility framework.